computersarecool/dotfiles/README.md

 This is tested on the Amazon AWS Ubuntu 16.04 AMI.

-For added convenience Amazon AWS AMI `star_server2` is based off this repo.
+Amazon AWS AMI `star_server2` is based off this repo.

 There are three parts to this: